jjanarek/MNISTbags-MIL-attention/README.md

-# Weakly-supervised classification - report
+# Weakly-supervised classification problem: MNIST bags and attention mechanism

 ## How to use
 `dataset.py`: contains the pytorch Dataset class generating MNIST bags dataset